Sepoy

-A sepoy (/ˈsiːpɔɪ/) was the designation given to an Indian infantryman armed with a musket in the armies of the Mughal Empire and the British East India Company.

-In the 18th century, the French East India Company and its European counterparts employed locally recruited soldiers within India, mainly consisting of infantry designated as "sepoys".
-The largest sepoy force, trained along European lines, served the British East India Company.

-The term "sipahi" (or sometimes "sepoy") continues in use in the Indian, Pakistan and Nepalese armies, where it denotes the rank of private.
+A sepoy (/ˈsiːpɔɪ/) is a South Asian soldier.
+Originating from the Persian word sepāhī (سپاهی), the term was anglicised to "sepoy" by the British.
+In the army of the Mughal Empire sepāhī referred to a type of infantryman, while in colonial India it was used as a term for native troops in European service.
+During the early modern era European colonial authorities in India, most prominently those of the British East India Company, raised units of sepoys for service against native states or other European powers.
+The term is used today as the equivalent rank of private in the Indian, Pakistani and Nepalese armies.

 Etymology

 In Persian اسپ (Aspa) means horse and Ispahai is also the word for cavalrymen.

 The term sepoy is the anglicised form of the Persian word sepāhī (سپاهی), meaning the traditional "infantry soldier" in the Mughal Empire.

 Historical usage

 The term sepoy came into common use in the forces of the British East India Company in the eighteenth century, where it was one of a number of names, such as peons, gentoos, mestees and topasses, used for various categories of native soldier.
 Initially it referred to Hindu or Muslim soldiers without regular uniforms or discipline.
 It later generically referred to all native soldiers in the service of the European powers in India.
-Close to ninety-six percent of the British East India Company's army of 300,000 men were native to India and these sepoys played a crucial role in securing the subcontinent for the company.
+Close to ninety-six percent of the British East India Company's army of 300,000 men were native to India and these sepoys played a crucial role in securing the subcontinent for the company..
+Sepoys were the most salient example of the use of indigenous troops by European empires.
+In the eighteenth century, most soldiers serving the European empires in the South Asia and Indian Ocean were Sepoys.
+Some of them were deployed in colonial wars of Southeast Asia.
+They can be considered as a salient example in the early globalization of military workforces.